 Outside School Hours Care (OSHC) Services

-OSHC services are usually located on, or close to, primary schools.
-OSHC services are also often available in locations such as local community centres or recreation centres.
+OSHC services are usually located within NSW Public Schools, Private and Independent Schools.
+Some OSHC services also use sites off school grounds, such as local community centres or recreation facilities.

 - support children’s learning achievement, engagement and wellbeing

 - provide developmental play opportunities in a multi-age environment

 - support families to work or study outside school hours.